-Our Chief Executive is appointed by the NZHP Board and is one of six members of the Executive Leadership Team.
+Our Chief Executive is appointed by the NZHP Board and is one of seven members of the Executive Leadership Team.

 These people are responsible for:

 Steve provides overall operational and strategic leadership to NZ Health Partnerships.

 His previous General Manager roles at the company include driving our strategy and organisational performance, as well our People and Communications teams.